Runtime for OpenClaw

 Zero-setup configuration

 Spinup projects all required configuration into the environment automatically.
-Config validation runs before the first execution, catching misconfigurations early rather than mid-run.
+Config validation runs before the first run, catching misconfigurations early rather than mid-run.

 Reference Implementation